 to be streamed directly to external storage services such as AWS CloudWatch Logs.

 Work has also begun on uploading JUnit-format test results, which can sometimes get big,

 All these efforts can reduce the load on the Jenkins controller and local network

 without requiring developers to touch their Pipeline scripts.

 Other approaches are on the horizon.
 While “one-shot” agents run in fresh VMs or containers greatly improve reproducibility, they suffer from the need to transmit megabytes of Java code for every build, so Jenkins features will need to be built to precache most or all of it.
 Work is underway to use Apache Kafka to make channels more robust against network failures.
-Most dramatically, the proposed Cloud Native Jenkins MVP would eliminate the bottleneck of a single Jenkins master service handling hundreds of builds.
+Most dramatically, the proposed Cloud Native Jenkins MVP would eliminate the bottleneck of a single Jenkins controller service handling hundreds of builds.

 Come meet Jesse, Oleg, and other Cloud Native SIG members at